 Despite these strong similarities between the Sculptor group GCs and those of the Milky Way, our data indicate some important distinctions.
-First, our spectroscopic analysis indicates that the $[\alpha/\text{Fe}]$ element ratio is -0.2 ± 0.3 in the Sculptor group GCs, which is 2σ lower than the average $[\alpha/\text{Fe}]$ ratio in Milky Way GCs.
-This may mean that the timescale for GC formation in the Sculptor group was longer than that for the appearance of type Ia supernovae.
-Second, all of the Sculptor group GC systems have kinematics consistent with rotation with the H I disk, although only in NGC 253 is this result based on more than a handful of objects.
+First, our spectroscopic analysis indicates that the $\left[\alpha/\text{Fe}\right]$ element ratio is $-0.2 \pm 0.3$ in the Sculptor group GCs, which is 2 $\sigma$ lower than the average [ $\alpha$ /Fe] ratio in Milky Way GCs.
+This may mean that the timescale for GC formation in the Sculptor group was longer than that for the appearance of Type Ia supernovae.
+Second, all of the Sculptor group GC systems have kinematics consistent with rotation with the HI disk, although only in NGC 253 is this result based on more than a handful of objects.
 Whiting (1999) presented dynamical evidence that the Sculptor group galaxies acquired their spin in tidal interactions early in their history; the disk kinematics of the GC systems fit with this suggestion, as the GCs must have been present before or formed as a result of these interactions.
 Disk kinematics may also be seen in the old GC system of the LMC (Schommer et al. 1992, although note the argument to the contrary by van den Bergh 2004), whose members have ages within 1 Gyr of those of the oldest Milky Way GCs (Mighell et al. 1996; Olsen et al. 1998; Johnson et al. 1999).
-Thus, it may be that the formation sites of many of the first generation GCs were the disks of galaxies, rather than halos, as appears to be seen in cosmological simulations (e.g. Kravtsov et al. 2003).
-This suggestion would naturally fit into a picture where halo GCs represent the combination of the GC systems of many smaller merger fragments, such as in the scenario proposed by Côté et al. (1998).
+Thus, it may be that the formation sites of many of the first-generation GCs were the disks of galaxies, rather than halos, as appears to be seen in cosmological simulations (e.g., Kravtsov & Gnedin 2003).
+This suggestion would naturally fit into a picture where halo GCs represent the combination of the GC systems of many smaller merger fragments, such as in the scenario proposed by Ashman & Zepf (1992) and Côté et al. (1998).

-The kinematics of the NGC 55 and NGC 300 GC systems are consistent with having circular orbits following the flat rotation curves derived from H I observations (Puche, Carignan, & Bosma 1990; Puche, Carignan, & Wainscoat 1991a).
+The kinematics of the NGC 55 and NGC 300 GC systems are consistent with having circular orbits following the flat rotation curves derived from H I observations (Puche et al. 1990, 1991b).
 The kinematics of the NGC 253 GC system show evidence for asymmetric drift; we used this observation to show that the NGC 253 disk at the time of GC system formation had roughly the same scale length as it does now.

-The globular cluster specific frequencies (S_N) of the Sculptor group galaxies appear similar to those of other late-type galaxies, although NGC 253 appears unusually poor in GCs, while NGC 300 appears unusually rich.
-We suggest that normalizing the specific frequencies to the near-infrared luminosities of the host galaxies $(S{N,K})$, rather than to the traditionally used V-band luminosities, is more appropriate for late-type galaxies.
-We find that $S{N,K}$ of a sample of late-type galaxies is a factor 1.5 larger than their S_N , suggesting less contamination by the light from young stars in the infrared.
-In NGC 253, we find that $S{N,K}$ is as low as S_N , while in NGC 55, NGC 247, and NGC 300 it is a factor $\gtrsim 2$ higher.
-Indeed, in NGC 55, NGC 247, and NGC 300, $S{N,K}$ is more typical of early-type than late-type galaxies.
-Similarly large specific frequencies have been found by Seth et al. (2004) in a sample of Virgo/Fornax dIrr galaxies; thus, some late-type galaxies may be as rich in GCs as are elliptical galaxies.
+The globular cluster specific frequencies $(S_N)$ of the Sculptor group galaxies appear similar to those of other late-type galaxies, although NGC 253 appears unusually poor in GCs, while NGC 300 appears unusually rich.
+We suggest that normalizing the specific frequencies to the near-infrared luminosities of the host galaxies $(S{N,K})$ , rather than to the traditionally used V-band luminosities, is more appropriate for late-type galaxies.
+We find that $S{N,K}$ of a sample of late-type galaxies is a factor 1.5 larger than their $S_N$ , suggesting less contamination by the light from young stars in the infrared.
+In NGC 253, we find that $S{N,K}$ is as low as $S_N$ , while in NGC 55, 247, and 300 it is a factor $\gtrsim 2$ higher.
+Indeed, in NGC 55, 247, and 300, $S{N,K}$ is more typical